DKarimi90/phase-3-sinatra-react-project/README.md

 ## Project Setup
 To use this project, just click on the provided deployment link to launch it on the web-browser.
 You will require no special installations when using this method.
 It is also required you click on the front-end deployment link in order to view and interact with the app on the web.
 The front-end repo link is provided here-in this file(bottom).
 Alternatively, you can clone the project into your machine (you may need to clone both the backend and front-end repositories when using this approach).
 Once cloned, navigate to the folder you have cloned the repo by running the cmd `cd phase-3-sinatra-react-project` and run cmd `bundle install` to install all the necessary gems.
 Finally run the cmd `rake server` or `bundle exec rake server` to get the launch the back-end server.
 Repeat the procedure to clone the front-end repo but instead run the cmd `npm install` and `npm start` to install necessary dependencies and launch the app on the web browser.

+NB: kindly refresh on the "Projects" tab as the link breaks at times (working to improve on that)

 ## Technologies used
 - HTML5<br>
 - Cascading Style Sheet<br>